-As discussed earlier, 17 tribespeople of the young tribespople shared about 97 citations, making an average of 5.7 citations per person in the young age category.
-Nineteen middle aged tribespeople shared a total of 87 citations, which creates an average of 4.58 citations per person in the middle aged category.
-And among the elderly category, a total of 17 tribespeople shared about 144 citations, which makes the largest average citation of 8.47 for elderly age group among three age categories (Table 4).
+In this study, 17 tribespeople of young tribespeople shared about 97 citations, making an average of 5.7 citations per person in the young age category.
+Nineteen middle-aged tribespeople shared a total of 87 citations, which creates an average of 4.58 citations per person in the middle-aged category.
+And among the elderly category, a total of 17 tribespeople shared about 144 citations, which makes the largest average citation of 8.47 for the elderly age group among the three age categories (Table 3).
+This result also showed that knowledge of ethnic medicine is diminishing over generations

-Table 4: Average no. of citations shared by each age category
+Table 3: Average no. of citations shared by each age category

 Age Average no. of Citations Total no.of citations

 Young aged 5.7 97

-Middle aged 4.57 87
+Middle-aged 4.57 87

 Elderly 8.47 144

 Total 6.19 328

-This result indicates that a person from the elderly age category knew almost double the plant-based treatments compared to young and middle-aged tribespeople.
 Though the majority of the old aged people are very reluctant to share their knowledge, their knowledge is recorded as high in this study.
 The average citation would be many times higher than the other two age categories if the elderly freely shared their knowledge.

-4.1.1.2.
-Extent of readiness of the tribespeople to transfer the ethnic medicines knowledge inside and among the tribal communities
+The extent of readiness of the tribespeople to transfer the ethnic medicines knowledge inside and among the tribal communities

 Out of 180 respondents, 53 tribal respondents shared their knowledge of ethnic medicines.
 They were asked whether you are ready to pass this knowledge to the next generation or not.
-The answers were arranged in the frequency table given below (Table-5).
+The answers were arranged in the frequency table given below (Table4).

-Table 5: responses of tribal respondents on readiness to pass
+Table 4: responses of tribal respondents on readiness to pass